ibm-cloud-docs/solution-tutorials/hpc-eda.md

 {:important: .important}
 {:note: .note}

-# Implementing Electronic Design Automation for High Performance Computing
+# Extend an existing IBM Spectrum LSF cluster to the {{site.data.keyword.cloud_notm}} Virtual Private Cloud
 {: #hpc-eda}

 An EDA workload currently running in an on-premise datacenter can be a good candidate to evolve to a hybrid cloud environment.
-There are many reasons to consider shifting some or all of an existing on-premise EDA workload to the IBM Cloud.
-Many reasons may be specific to a particular enterprise, but this tutorial focuses on cost, speed and flexibility.
-The IBM Cloud offers significantly more compute power that you can provision and return quickly to address increasing or decreasing demand and still allow you to manage costs.
+There are many reasons to consider shifting some or all of an existing on-premise EDA workload to the {{site.data.keyword.cloud}}.
+Many reasons may be specific to a particular enterprise, but this tutorial focuses on cost, speed and flexibility.  {{site.data.keyword.vpc_full}} offers significantly more compute power that you can provision and return quickly to address increasing or decreasing demand and still allow you to manage costs.
 {:shortdesc}

-You can span a Spectrum LSF cluster between on-premise and cloud domains in two ways:
+You can span a IBM Spectrum LSF cluster between on-premise and cloud domains in two ways:
 * A stretch cluster operates as a single cluster with a single (on-premise) master that spans 2 domains by communicating over a secure network.
 * A multi cluster consists of two or more independent, but closely cooperating clusters, each with its own master, operating on its own domain and linked by a secure network.

-This tutorial focuses on a building and configuring the following hardware and software for a Spectrum LSF Multi-Cluster.
+This tutorial focuses on a building and configuring the following hardware and software for a IBM Spectrum LSF Multi-Cluster.
 We :
-* An on-premise Spectrum LSF Cluster
+* An on-premise IBM Spectrum LSF Cluster
-* A cloud based Spectrum LSF Cluster
+* A cloud based IBM Spectrum LSF Cluster
-* A VPN connecting the on-premise network to the VPC
+* A VPN connecting the on-premise network to {{site.data.keyword.vpc_short}}
 * Storage

 ## Objectives
 {: #objectives}

-* Extend an existing on-premise IBM Spectrum LSF cluster to the IBM Cloud Virtual Private Cloud (VPC).
+* Extend an existing on-premise IBM Spectrum LSF cluster to the {{site.data.keyword.vpc_full}}.

 ## Services used
 {: #services}

 This tutorial uses the following runtimes and services:
-* IBM Spectrum LSF
+* IBM Spectrum&reg; LSF
 * {{site.data.keyword.dl_full}}
-* {{site.data.keyword.vpc_full}}
+* {{site.data.keyword.vpc_short}}
 * {{site.data.keyword.cloud}} CLI

-* Ansible (see Step 4 in word doc)
+* Ansible&reg;

 <!--##istutorial#-->
 This tutorial may incur costs.
 Use the [Pricing Calculator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.